Please switch off AdBlock for this webside to display it correctly (there are no ads here).

 $$

-In this case model represents Lorentzian broadened dielectric response of discrete excitations
+In this case model represents Lorentzian broadened dielectric response of discrete excitations, where parameter \(E1\) corresponds resonant frequency

 :